 Oglethorpe realized, however, that many settlers were reluctant to work.
 Some settlers began to grumble that they would never make money unless they were allowed to employ enslaved Africans.

 Slavery had been abolished 1735 in Georgia colony and then became a bitter fight.
-By 1775 England could have rolled into America in full force to end the practice and liberate blacks from the American settler white police states.
-Instead the British oversaw huge migration of blacks out of Georgia (e.g. into Jamaica) as the British evacuated, leaving behind backwards thinking American pro-slavery settlers.
+By 1775 England could have rolled into America in full force to end the practice and liberate blacks from the American settler white police states (Vermont abolished slavery in 1777).
+Instead the British oversaw huge emigration of blacks out of Georgia (e.g. into Jamaica or to the Spanish territory of Florida) as the British evacuated, leaving behind backwards thinking American pro-slavery settlers.

 Then by 1808 (American ban on import of slaves) Georgia switched to state sanctioned rape of black women, setting a stage for the 1812 war that again Britain could made authentic claims to liberating blacks from tyranny.
 Instead white men like Jackson used blacks in America to do their work for them against Brits, then stole their valor and stripped them of rights.